Innovative printed materials for a sustainable future

 These limitations, combined with prohibitive costs, currently hinder its large-scale industrialization and restrict its use to specific applications.

 The solution from GRAPHENATON Technologies SA to overcome these obstacles lies in the use of Graphene inks.
-These formulations, consisting of Graphene particles dispersed in an ink, enable easy printing on polymer substrates, reducing production costs and facilitating integration of the material into functional films.
+These formulations, consisting of Graphene particles dispersed in an ink, enable easy printing onto substrates, reducing production costs and facilitating integration of the material into functional films.

 Unlike Graphene monolayers deposited by CVD, the Graphene contained in these inks, generally obtained by exfoliation of thegraphite, can be deposited in thin layers (of the order of a few microns) using conventional techniques such as screen printing, paving the way for high-speed production.